 Table of Contents

 Seadoo Anchor Cooper 1kg Nylon

 The Cooper anchor is an Australian invention that works surprisingly well.
-It is made out of solid tough reinforced fiber Nylon and comes in a few different sizes and colors like Blue, Red, and Black.
+It is made out of solid tough reinforced fiber Nylon and comes in a few different sizes and colors like Blue, Red, Black, and Aluminum.
 (Depending on the anchor size)

-There is a small lead insert the the front of the Cooper anchor to give it extra weight.
+There is a small lead insert in the front of the Cooper anchor to give it extra weight.

 The following video will show how the cooper anchor works and how to set up the correct rope length scope for the anchor.

 The twist anchor stake for jet-skis is similar to a dog screw-down stake but more heavy-duty.
 They are handy when you want to tie your boat or Jet-ski to a riverbank but don’t want to take out your big anchor.

 I like to screw down the stake and attach a smaller rope with a quick-release carabiner.
 They can become a tripping hazard when they are screwed down so be sure to put something around the stake to mark it out.

 Make sure to buy a stainless steel twist stake as mild steel will corrode over time.
 This Screw beach anchor will do the job.